Sanford K. Moats: Biography

 In July 1965 he became vice commander of the 401st Tactical Fighter Wing at England Air Force Base, La.
 During this tour of duty, he flew 18 combat missions while on temporary duty in Southeast Asia.
 The 401st Wing moved in April 1966 to Torrejon Air Base, Spain, where he assumed command of the wing in April 1967, and became vice commander of Sixteenth Air Force in November 1968.

 Moats was assigned as vice commander, Tenth Air Force, at Richards-Gebaur Air Force Base, Missouri, in August 1969, and was commander, 26th Air Division and 26th North American Air Defense Command Region, at Luke Air Force Base, Ariz., from November 1969 until August 1970.

 Moats returned to Europe in September 1970 as chief of the Joint U.S. Military Group-Military Assistance Advisory Group, Spain, and in October 1972 assumed command of Sixteenth Air Force.

 On August 20, 1973, he was promoted to lieutenant general and appointed commander of the Sixth Allied Tactical Air Force with headquarters at Izmir, Turkey.
-He became vice commander, Tactical Air Command, Langley Air Force Base, Va., in September 1975.
+He became vice commander, of Tactical Air Command, Langley Air Force Base, Va., in September 1975.
 Moats retired on July 1, 1977.

 His military decorations and awards include the Distinguished Service Cross, Distinguished Service Medal with oak leaf cluster, Legion of Merit, Distinguished Flying Cross with oak leaf cluster, Air Medal with 11 oak leaf clusters, Joint Service Commendation Medal, Air Force Commendation Medal with two oak leaf clusters, Belgian Croix de Guerre with palm, and the Spanish Grand Cross of the Order of the Aeronautical Merit with white device.